AMTC Dresden

 8.1 Application management / job exchange

-9. Plugins and other services
+10. Plugins and other services

-9.1 On our website, we use Google Maps (API) from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
-Google Maps is a web service for displaying interactive (land) maps to visually display geographical information.
-By using this service, our location can be displayed to you, for example, and a possible journey can be made easier.
+We use Google Maps (API) on our website.
+The operating company of Google Maps is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
+Google Ireland Limited is part of the Google group of companies headquartered at 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
+Google Maps is a web service for displaying interactive (land) maps in order to visualize geographical information.
+By using this service, you can, for example, see our location and make it easier for you to find us.

 You can view Google's terms of use at https://www.google.de/intl/de/policies/terms/regional.html, the additional terms of use for Google Maps can be found at https://www.google.com/intl/de_US/help/terms_maps.html.